Long-time Canmore resident’s mountain-lifestyle love affair continues with new Spring Creek condo

 CREB®Now: Did you spend a long time looking for the right home?

 Jeff Taylor: I knew the community of Spring Creek quite well.
-When I was married, I had owned a home in the area and then after my divorce, I rented a condominium in Spring Creek for a while.
+When I was married, I had owned a home in the area and then afterwards, I rented a condominium in Spring Creek for a while.
 I knew that Spring Creek had this great sense of community.
 There is always something going on – bike rides, pub nights, nature walks.
 That appeals to me greatly.
 It’s a community of many demographics – families, retired people, singles, couples, everything.

 I had looked around the town of Canmore quite a bit for a condominium, but when the one-bedroom plus den unit became available in Creekstone Lodge, I jumped on it.
 It ended my search right away.
 It was exactly the right size and it was on the fourth floor with this incredible terrace the full length of the home.
 It has this amazing view of the Three Sisters.
 I’m really looking forward to that.